Our herd

 He is the uncle of Ali Tapaquon, Founder of Tatâga Inc., and shares in the broader commitment to cultural reclamation and community empowerment through art and storytelling.
 Joe continues to create from his home in Regina, where he lives with his family, contributing to the legacy of Indigenous visual art with heart, depth, and spirit.

-Tatâga believes in supporting the education and advancement of Indigenous Youth in their career and life aspirations.
-Tatâga’s business model of sharing includes the participation of Indigenous Students in Project Work through a subcontracting strategy.
+Tatâga believes in supporting the education and advancement of youth in their career and life aspirations.
+Tatâga’s business model of sharing includes the participation of students within client portfolios.

-Indigenous Students take part in working with Tatâga’s clients to build their experience, receive compensation, and grow their network in their dedicated fields of interest.
-As Indigenous Youth and Students prepare for the future, Tatâga believes that organizations and businesses carry a role in providing opportunities for these young people to grow and learn in an environment that supports them.
+Students take part in working with Tatâga’s clients to build their experience, receive compensation, and grow their network in their dedicated fields of interest.
+As youth and students prepare for the future, Tatâga believes that organizations and businesses carry a role in providing opportunities for young people to grow and learn in an environment that nurtures them.